 - Peace of mind with our high-level security

-Datum’s location, Cody Technology Park, is one of the few List X grade secure facilities in the UK.
+Datum’s location, Cody Technology Park, is a highly secure technology park in Farnborough.
 The park is highly controlled with advanced security-driven protocols in place.
 You can learn more about our data centre facility at Cody Park.